notepad-plus-plus/npp-usermanual/content/docs/views.md

 There are a variety of builtin "panels" (sub-windows) that can be used in Notepad++.
 These panels can be "docked" (so they appear as part of the main Notepad++ application window) on either the right, left, top, or bottom edges; or they can be made to "float", so they appear as a separate independent window.
 Docked panels can be moved easily to another edge, or to floating, by clicking on the panel's title and dragging it to the new location.

-The **Project Panels** sub-menu entries will toggle the display of each of the three [Project Panels](../session/#project-panels) **_[Remembered]_**
+The **Project Panels**[↗](#remembered-settings "Remembered Setting") sub-menu entries will toggle the display of each of the three [Project Panels](../session/#project-panels)

-The **Folder as Workspace** entry will toggle the display of the [Folder as Workspace](../session/#folder-as-workspace) panel **_[Remembered]_**
+The **Folder as Workspace**[↗](#remembered-settings "Remembered Setting") entry will toggle the display of the [Folder as Workspace](../session/#folder-as-workspace) panel

-The **Document Map** item will toggle the display of the Document Map panel, which shows a copy of the file in a tiny font, with a highlighted range to indicate which section of the current file is visible in the editor. **_[Remembered]_**
+The **Document Map**[↗](#remembered-settings "Remembered Setting") item will toggle the display of the Document Map panel, which shows a copy of the file in a tiny font, with a highlighted range to indicate which section of the current file is visible in the editor.

-The **Function List** toggle will display the [Function List](../function-list/) panel, which lists the functions, methods, and classes in the current file, and allows easy navigation to those sections of the file by double-clicking in the Function List panel.
-(The "functions, methods, and classes" are programming terms, but the feature can also be used for listing headings or sections of other structured files, or through [config files](config-files/#function-list), can be made to match anything else that you choose to match for indicating "sections" of your text, whatever that happens to mean to you.)  **_[Remembered]_**
+The **Function List**[↗](#remembered-settings "Remembered Setting") toggle will display the [Function List](../function-list/) panel, which lists the functions, methods, and classes in the current file, and allows easy navigation to those sections of the file by double-clicking in the Function List panel.
+(The "functions, methods, and classes" are programming terms, but the feature can also be used for listing headings or sections of other structured files, or through [config files](config-files/#function-list), can be made to match anything else that you choose to match for indicating "sections" of your text, whatever that happens to mean to you.)

 ## Synchronized Scrolling